harshitsan/hacktoberfest-2019/README.md

-# hacktoberfest-2019 :rocket:
+# Hacktoberfest-2019 : rocket:
 This repository is for beginners who want to learn how to make a **Pull Request**.
 Enjoy :)

  ![poster](https://github.com/harshitsan/hacktoberfest-2019/blob/master/hacktoberfest2019.png)

 # What is Hacktoberfest?
+Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
+Hacktoberfest is open to everyone in our global community!
+Five quality pull requests must be submitted to public GitHub repositories.
 Hacktoberfest is a program by Digital Ocean and Github, where you can easily win a T-Shirt just by making 4 pull requests in the month of October to any open source projects on Github.

 ## Steps to follow :scroll: